Use these 7 Data Storytelling Examples to Make Your Insights more Meaningful Today

 Example 4: Data Stories Must Make Impact

 One point that he makes earlier in the talk is that it is easier to tell a data story when you talk about what you know.
-He understand urban life and often uses the NYC data portal to look for stories.
-Here’s he shows a simple chart of traffic tickets around fire hydrants, but this one chart has significant impact.
+He understands urban life and often uses the NYC data portal to look for stories.
+Here he shows a simple chart of traffic tickets around fire hydrants, but this one chart has a significant impact.
 So don’t think that a data story has to more than a single fact.